SharonMomanyi/Customer_Churn_Project/README.md

  * This model detects the True class much better than the untuned model, and this is evident from the recall score which has increased to 81% from 53%.

 ## Feature Importance

-import pandas as pd
-import matplotlib.pyplot as plt import numpy as np

 feature_importance = best_rf.feature_importances_
 feature_importance_df = pd.DataFrame({'Feature': X_train_tr.columns, 'Importance': feature_importance})
 feature_importance_df = feature_importance_df.sort_values(by='Importance', ascending=False)